MAECProject/python-maec/README.rst

 Compatibility
 -------------
-The python-maec library is tested and written against python ``2.6, 2.7, and 3.3+``.
-Compatibility with other python versions is neither guaranteed nor implied.
+The python-maec library is tested against Python 2.7 and 3.4+.

 Versioning
 ----------